LionelDarras/PyVantagePro/docs/index.rst

 This command is useful for maintaining a database which is updated regularly (e.g. with a crontab).
 The database is a simple CSV file that contains all archive records.
-You can certainly use 'getarchives' with a specific date range and manually update your data.
+You can use 'getarchives' with a specific date range and manually update your data.
-However, the update command automatically analyzes the CSV file, retrieves the datetime of the last record, then downloads the data from the station and add them to the end of the file.
+However, the update command automatically analyzes the CSV file, retrieves the datetime of the last record, then downloads the data from the station and add it to the end of the file.

-Finally we have a csv file with all the data which is updated automatically﻿.
+Finally we have a CSV file with all the data which is updated automatically﻿.

 Usage::